- April 27, 2017

-Handrails and guardrails are designed to prevent (or reduce the likelihood of) slip and fall accidents.
+Handrails and guardrails are designed to prevent (or reduce the likelihood of) slip and fall accidents, and if you’ve experienced a slip and fall incident, it’s essential to consult with an attorney for slip and fall incidents to protect your rights and seek compensation.
 They do this in three ways:

 - Balance Aid.
 An appropriately located railing makes ascending and descending a staircase much safer.
 It provides an additional point of contact for maintaining balance.
 And unlike the other two points of contact (your feet touching the steps), sliding your hand along a staircase railing provides uninterrupted contact with a steady object.

 - Visual Cue.
 Common sense tells us that where there is a railing, there is the potential danger of falling down.
 The mere presence of a handrail sends a signal to “watch your step.”
-Furthermore, out on the roadway, a guardrail alerts motorists and bicyclists to sharp turns and steep cliffsides.
+Furthermore, out on the roadway, a motorcycle accident lawyer is a crucial resource for individuals involved in accidents near guardrails.
+A guardrail alerts motorists and bicyclists to sharp turns and steep cliffsides.
 Reflective tape or paint on the railing enhances this function.